dialt0ne/custom-ami/README.md

 ### CentOS 5 on AWS - centos-ami-setup.txt

 This is the procedure I am using to create a CentOS 5 AMI on AWS.
-If you want a CentOS 6 install, the core developers have setup some AMIs in the [AWS MarketPlace](https://aws.amazon.com/marketplace/seller-profile?id=16cb8b03-256e-4dde-8f34-1b0f377efe89).
+If you want a CentOS 6 AMI, the core developers have setup some in the [AWS MarketPlace](https://aws.amazon.com/marketplace/seller-profile?id=16cb8b03-256e-4dde-8f34-1b0f377efe89).
-However, I needed a CentOS 5 install and this was the cleanest way to produce an AMI without dragging along all the extras from an AMI made by someone else.
+However, I needed a CentOS 5 install for a client and this was the cleanest way to produce an AMI without dragging along all the extras from one of the community-provided AMI.

 ### License